stefa350/VehicleTrajectoryPrediction/README.md

 # PBSC (Physical Behavior Scene Contex): LSTM-based model for Vehicle Trajectory Prediction
-This repo contains python notebook used to preprocess the UWaterloo Intersection Dataset and to create and train the model.
+This repo contains python notebook used to preprocess the Waterloo multi-agent traffic intersection dataset and to create and train the model or load our trained model.

 ## Abstract
 Nowadays autonomous vehicles together with trajectory prediction represent a burgeoning field in AI.
 Vehicle Trajectory Prediction is essential for efficient and safe navigation, especially when considering traffic condition in urban centers.